 Introduction

 There are two primary concerns in software release planning: improving functionality and maintaining high quality.
-Both objectives are constrained by limits on development time and budget.
-To respect these constraints and meet both objectives, the scope of the planned work must be limited to accommodate fixing inevitable defects (bugs) that will arise.
+Both objectives are constrained by limits on development time and budget, so the scope of the planned work must be limited to accommodate fixing inevitable defects (bugs) that will arise.
 In this way, a high quality software product can be produced while also improving its functionality.

 A significant consideration in the release planning process is the amount of time allocated for testing and bug-fixing.
 If this factor is not considered, the project risks a slip in the schedule or in the quality of the product.
 As the time and effort required for testing and bug-fixing will likely be a function of the defects introduced during development, it is desirable to be able to predict the number of expected defects.